Premier League Golden Boot

-Thierry Henry has won the Golden Boot on four occasions, more than any other player.
+Thierry Henry and Mohamed Salah have both won the Golden Boot on four occasions, more than any other player.
 Jimmy Floyd Hasselbaink and Dwight Yorke were the first non-English and non-European winners, respectively, when they shared the award with Michael Owen in 1999.
-Alan Shearer is the only player other than Henry to win the award in three consecutive seasons.
-Phillips, Henry, Cristiano Ronaldo and Luis Suárez won the European Golden Shoe in the same season as the Premier League Golden Boot, with Henry achieving this on two occasions (2004 and 2005).
+Alan Shearer and Henry have won the award in three consecutive seasons.
+Kevin Phillips, Henry, Cristiano Ronaldo, Luis Suárez and Erling Haaland won the European Golden Shoe in the same season as the Premier League Golden Boot, with Henry achieving this on two occasions (2004 and 2005).
 Shearer, Hasselbaink and Van Persie are the only players to win the Golden Boot with two clubs.

-Andy Cole and Shearer – with 34 goals in 1993–94 and 1994–95, respectively – scored the most goals to win the Golden Boot when the Premier League was a 42-game season, Mohamed Salah with 32 goals in 2017–18 holds the record for the current 38-game season, while Nicolas Anelka scored the fewest to clinch the award outright, with 19 goals in 2008–09.
+Haaland scored the most goals to win the Golden Boot, with 36 in 2022–23.
+With 35 games played in the season, he also recorded the highest goals-to-games ratio to win the award, of 1.03.
+Nicolas Anelka scored the fewest goals to clinch the award outright, with 19 goals in 2008–09.
 The all-time record for lowest number of goals scored to be bestowed the award, however, is 18 goals; this was achieved during the 1997–98 and 1998–99 seasons, when the award was shared between three players both times.
 The latter season marked the last time the Golden Boot was shared until 2010–11, when Dimitar Berbatov and Carlos Tevez both scored 20 goals that season to tie for the award.
-Harry Kane recorded the highest goals-to-games ratio to win the award, scoring 29 goals in 30 games in 2016–17 for a rate of 0.97.
-The Premier League Golden Boot is currently shared by Son Heung-min and Mohamed Salah, with 23 goals each.
+Since then, the award was shared two more times: in 2018–19 (by three players) and in 2021–22 (two players).
+Notably, Son Heung-min, who shared the award with Salah in the 2021–22 season, became the first Asian player to win the Golden Boot.
+The Premier League Golden Boot is currently held by Mohamed Salah with 29 goals.